concord-consortium/rigse/README.md

 With the following settings you can:
 - Log into LARA from the portal
 - Publish LARA activities and sequences to the portal
+- Publish Activity Player activities and sequences to the portal
 - Copy LARA activities and sequences from the portal
 - View a teacher or student report (portal-report) for a local LARA activity or sequence
+- View a teacher or student report (portal-report) for a local Activity Player activity or sequence

 **Note:** Student data and resource structure will be stored in the hosted Firestore database of report-service-dev.
 This is a used by the portal-report.
 Because of this, you must be online.